Jimmy Chamberlin: 2006-2009: The Smashing Pumpkins Revival

-Business ventures
+2009-2015: Other Projects

+While giving drum clinics in late 2009, Chamberlin announced his next project, a band called This.
+Describing the music as 'progressive, symphonic pop' he reported that the band, also including multi-instrumentalists Mike Reina and guitarist Anthony Pirog, would record with Roy Thomas Baker in Washington, D.C. in early 2010.
+This released their first album, a six-track release titled Great Civilizations, on November 1, 2010 as a digital download only, on both Amazon and iTunes.
+No official release announcement was made even on the band's official website.
+Downloads from iTunes and Amazon were removed after there was confusion over the band's name.
+Due to the difficulty in searching for the band under its original name, the band was soon renamed Skysaw.
+In March 2011 it was announced that the Skysaw full-length LP would be released on Dangerbird Records.
+On June 21, 2011, the new, extended 10 song LP Great Civilizations was released.
+The band subsequently toured with label mates Minus The Bear, performed hometown shows at Chicago's Metro and the Black Cat in Washington, DC, and performed on the JBTV Television Show in Chicago, IL.

 In 2011, after introductions by then 1871 CEO Kevin Willer, Chamberlin began working with the burgeoning Chicago tech scene as an investor and advisor.
 Chamberlin's increased involvement with startups led him to an introduction to LiveOne Inc., a digital media company.
 Founders Tim and John Ganschow (of Chicago) were presenting their new social platform, CrowdSurfing, to an investment group that included Chamberlin.
 Chamberlin was impressed with the fledgling company and the CrowdSurfing technology and subsequently came on board to support the company both financially and as an advisor.
 In 2013 Chamberlin became Chief Executive Officer of LiveOne Inc. LiveOne Inc. has since partnered with Yahoo, YouTube, Live Nation, AEG, Vans, Phish, C3, Budweiser's Made In America Festival, Umphrey's McGee, among others.